UI/UX

 Problem Discovery

-Through initial research and user interviews, I identified key pain points with existing music event platforms:
+Through initial research, I identified key pain points with existing music event platforms:

 Lack of Personalization: Most platforms present events as long, unfiltered lists